MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Like MicroUI Graphics Engine's images heap allocator, the C module's images allocator is a best-fit allocator.
 This kind of allocator has the following constraints:

-* It requires a header at the beginning of heap section.
+* It requires a header at the beginning of the heap section.
 * It adds a header and a footer for each allocated block.
-* It produces memory fragmentation: it may not allow to allocate a block with a size equal to the free memory size.
+* It produces memory fragmentation: it may not allow the allocation of a block with a size equal to the free memory size.

 Unlike the Graphics Engine's allocator, the C module's allocator adds some utility functions to get information about the heap: